NEW! Beyond Conflict: Becoming a Co-Parenting Team

 Parent Coordination is a form of dispute resolution for co-parents navigating through high conflict divorce and custody matters.
 Co-parents are guided through the process of practicing healthy communication that is centered around their child.
-Services require appointment through the custody matter, through the judge.
-It is never to early or late to begin!
+Services require appointment through the Court.
+It is never too early or late to begin!

 Divorce and Co-Parenting Consulting and Coaching